 Discuss pre-, during-, and post- mediation/arbitration concerns, including information collection, conflicts, scheduling, sending formal correspondence and documentation, and more.
 Materials include quick reference checklists and a sample booking sheet precedent.

 This on-demand program was originally presented as an in-person program in January, 2020.
 Click here for additional resources from the original program, Advanced Family Law Issues for Paralegals.

 Please enter the first name, last name, and email of the person who will be viewing the Seminar on Demand in the billing details section on the next page.

-If multiple lawyers or staff members in your firm would like to access this on-demand program (recorded from a past in-person program), please contact [email protected] for pricing.
+If multiple lawyers or staff members in your firm would like to purchase this Seminar on Demand or Seminar on Demand series, please contact [email protected] for pricing.

 Please note: The views and opinions of the presenters are their own and do not necessarily reflect the views or opinions of the Legal Education Society of Alberta.

 - Launch of the All-New LESA Library June 11, 2021